Zedbyte/CCS10-Letter/README.md

 The first and second value targets the X and Y axis respectively.
 The third value is for the blur of the color and the fourth value is the color.

 The underline is a div under the h2 headings.
   <div class = "underline"></div>

 I can set its width to 100% as it is relative to the max content of the container.
 The animation is achieved using the scale property that I explained above.

-Body
+• Body
 For design of the body, I used some inline styles (which is not recommended and considered as bad practice, but I used them in this case because the page is not that long and complex) for the styling of some words and sentences as some of the HTML tags are deprecated and are not working with my IDE.

 The questions here are italicized using the <i> tag so that questions and things that I want to emphasize will stand out.
 The word imaginary is on the top using the tag <sup>.
 I used this to emphasize the imagination means your mind is beyond the clouds.  :)
 Some words are underlined because I want to emphasize the adjectives and problems that I want to direct to myself.
 As you can see the word fascinated has different colors because I want to highlight the level of fascination that I felt with technology and computers.
 Speaking of technology and computers, you can see a dashed border surrounding the words.
-When you hover over it, a black background with an animation similar to the letter using scale will come out.
+When you hover over it, a black background with an animation similar to the letter using scaleY will come out.
 I did this to show the fascination that I felt with them in the past.
 There are sentences that are marked because I want to highlight the memories or events that were very important at that time.
 The <mark> tag is changing color due to the hue-rotate that I set.
 Don’t have one  is crossed because I want to show the absence of the gadgets.
 Cardboards is actually highlighted with the color brown.
 However, due to the hue-rotate that I set, it’s changing color but if you see closely, the first and last color of the travels is brown.
-Similar to cardboard, good is highlighted with green because as the world see, green symbolizes correctness or goodness.
+Similar to cardboard, good is highlighted with green because as everyone  knows, green symbolizes correctness or goodness.
 Excitement, the joy, and the happy feeling is highlighted too, but there is a difference, instead of using the <mark> tag I used CSS (inline styles to be exact).
 background-image: linear-gradient(to right,yellow, cyan, orange);